Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 Version 1.0.10 Updates:
 * Fix: Handle exception thrown when required protocol information is not supplied by client
 * Upd: Logging format changes.
-Reschuffled log levels.
-Added HTTP Headers explicit logging
+Reshuffled  log levels.
+Added HTTP Headers explicit logging (3)
 * Upd: Update to Manuals
 * Add: Do not add prefix to inbound Uri if a prefix is specified to be added is already at the beginning of Uri